treppo/fingertips/Readme.md

 ---

-All source and test files are written in Coffeescript and can be located in the src and test directories.
-They use the module system the coming ECMA–Script version 6 (ES6).
-Because this standard is not final yet and therefore not supported by browsers, the files are transpiled to ES5, and using the Node Common–JS/require syntax.
+All source and test files are written in Coffeescript and can be located in the src directory.
+They use the module system of the coming ECMA–Script version 6 (ES6).
+Because this standard is not final yet and therefore not supported by browsers, the files are transpiled to ES5, and using the Node/Common–JS/require syntax.
-This is handy because for the unit tests to run with Node, this syntax is used already and no library is needed.
-To support the Common–JS in the browser, this template uses the Browserify library, that bundles up all required modules, that are needed for the website.
+This is handy because for the unit tests to run with Node–Jasmine, this syntax is used already and no library is needed.
+To support the Common–JS syntax in the browser, this template uses the Browserify library, that bundles up all required modules, that are needed for the website.
 The result is a single file containing all JS.